ncuskey/silver-umbrella/README.md

 3. GrammarBot provides professional spell checking and grammar analysis via API
 4. Grammar checking runs automatically as you type (debounced)
 5. Review the 6 key metrics in the right column grid
-6. Check infractions and suggestions (always visible) - driven purely by GrammarBot (no local heuristics)
+6. Review the aggregated infractions and suggestions (always visible) — driven purely by GrammarBot, grouped by type + replacement with counts, and ordered from most to fewest
 7. Use interactive overrides to adjust scoring as needed (click words for WSC, click carets for CWS)
 8. Capitalization issues are treated as errors (red) but the original word casing is preserved in the bubble; punctuation suggestions appear as grouped `^ . ^`
 9. View GrammarBot correction preview for sanity checking